rki-mf1/GARI/README.md

 S2,/path/to/S2_ASM.fasta,,Acinetobacter baumannii
 ...
 ```
 The **kraken_db** is the path of the Kraken2 database used to classify reads and assembly.
-Some precomuted Kraken2 databses can be found [here](https://benlangmead.github.io/aws-indexes/k2).
+Some precomputed Kraken2 databses can be found [here](https://benlangmead.github.io/aws-indexes/k2).

 The **skani_db** is the path of the skani database used to check and identify the closest reference genome.
 We recommend the use of the GTDB database.
 A link to precomputed databases as well as a tutorial on how to set up a local version can be found [here](https://github.com/bluenote-1577/skani/wiki/Tutorial:-setting-up-the-GTDB-genome-database-to-search-against).